 Overall impact

-Implementing the Skills Builder programme has had a significant and positive impact across our school community.
-It has been pivotal in uniting staff, pupils, and families around the shared understanding of how essential these key transferable life skills are in preparing children to be world-ready and supporting them in achieving their future aspirations.
+Implementing the Skills Builder programme continues to have a significant and positive impact across our school community.
+It is pivotal in uniting staff, pupils, and families around the shared understanding of how essential these key transferable life skills are in preparing children to be world- ready and supporting them in achieving their future aspirations.
 The structured framework has provided clear guidance for staff and raised awareness throughout the school, leading to meaningful changes in both our curriculum and enrichment opportunities.
-The language and application of the eight essential skills have become naturally embedded into everyday teaching and wider school life.
-Skills Builder is no longer just a tool for careers education—it is now recognised as a vital part of equipping our pupils with the skills for lifelong success.
+The language and application of the eight essential skills is fully embedded into everyday teaching and wider school life.
+Skills Builder is no longer just a tool for careers education—it is a vital part of equipping our pupils with the skills for lifelong success.

 Keep it simple

 Skills Builder is embedded from Nursery and extending to all stakeholders, including governors and parents.
-Two whole staff CPD have ensured that we have created a firm ‘buy in’ from staff.
-Skills Builder features in staff meeting notes and the termly parent newsletter.
+Regular whole-staff staff CPD sessions keep staff up-to-date with the latest resources and guidance.
+Our bespoke Skills Builder training videos developed with our Education Associate will ensure that all new teaching and support staff are fully inducted into the Skills Builder approach.
 Termly assemblies celebrate the ‘Skills Star of the Term’, recognising pupil achievement and promoting aspiration.
 This is referenced in the school behaviour policy.
 Senior leaders and governors fully support the use of Skills Builder and it is a key priority on our School Innovation Plan.
-A dedicated Personal Development Lead has been allocated to drive the use of skills throughout the school.
-Classrooms feature displays highlighting the essential skills and.
+A dedicated Personal Development Lead drives the use of skills throughout the school.
+Classrooms feature displays highlighting the essential skills.
 Corridor displays pose challenges linked to key skills.
 One PSHE lesson per term is dedicated to the focus skill and recorded in whole class floor books.
 These can then be referred to in later lessons and supports with transition between classes.
 The Skills Builder display is referenced on the SLT environment checklist for monitoring ensuring consistency.
 Parents are informed further about their child’s progress in some skill areas through interim reports, parents evening conversations and end of year reports.

 Start early, keep going